-The CARE Tool (formerly the 2Build or not 2Build Calculator) is used for calculating and comparing the embodied, operating and avoided carbon impacts and benefits of reusing and upgrading existing buildings or replacing them with new construction.
+The CARE Tool is used for calculating and comparing the embodied, operating and avoided carbon impacts and benefits of reusing and upgrading existing buildings or replacing them with new construction.

 Renovating an existing structure usually has a much lower carbon footprint than building new because renovations typically reuse most of the carbon intensive parts of the building — the foundation, structure and building envelope.
 Retrofitting an existing building can also dramatically reduce its operating emissions.
 This makes building reuse an important climate action strategy.